lundybernard/lundybernard.github.io/_posts/2025-09-22-pandera-descriptors.md

 ```

-### Debugging, and suprising behavior
+## Debugging, and surprising behavior
-While debugging the reusable fields errors, I discovered the unexpected
+While debugging the problems with reusable fields, I discovered the unexpected
 behavior that motivated this change.

 My first attempt to reuse a Field, resulted in a perplexing error: